 In this article, you’ll learn the top sales triggers to track and how to write trigger-based emails that can get you a meeting.

 We originally spoke about how to write trigger-based emails that book more meetings at a RevGenius webinar.
-Watch the full recording, including a live email teardown, or continue reading for insights.
+Watch the full recording below, including a live email teardown or continue reading for insights.